6.6 Duramax Diesel MPG

 6. LML (2011 To 2016 Model Year)

 Whereas the LGH 6.6 Duramax diesel was meant to be an interim engine, then came the LML for the 2011 to 2016 model years.
 Mechanically, the LML was mostly similar to the LGH.
-As such, it had a better piston oil flow design that improved temperature control, and a new oil pump design.
-All of it adds to the ease of use of the 6.6 Duramax, not to mention better performance and emissions.
+As such, it had a better piston oil flow design that improved temperature control and a new oil pump design.
+This adds to its ease of use, with better power and emissions.

 Power was rated at 397hp and 765lb-ft of torque.
-It was thus compatible with the LGH’s – which is a revised LMM motor – 29,000psi Piezo injectors.
+It was compatible with the LGH’s 29,000psi Piezo injectors.
 Plus, it’s compatible with B20 biodiesel mixes, with improved recycling of exhaust fumes and unburnt fuel.
-Alongside the DPF regeneration, enhanced turbocharger, and other tweaks to the engine, the LML is both powerful, and cleaner than ever.
+Alongside the DPF regeneration, enhanced turbocharger, and other tweaks to the engine, the LML is both powerful and cleaner than ever.

 • The crankshaft and connecting rods are made from forged steel, hardening them against wear and tear.